Spades Rules

 Created By Adam Davis Fernsby

-How to play Spades
+How to play the Spades card game

 Setup and preparations